Deathcore

-Deathcore is an extreme metal subgenre that combines death metal with metalcore.
-The genre consists of death metal guitar riffs, blast beats, and metalcore breakdowns.
-While there are some precursors to the concept of death metal fused with metalcore and hardcore elements seen in the 1990s, deathcore as a distinct genre emerged in the early 2000s and gained prominence beginning in the mid-2000s.
+Deathcore is a fusion genre that combines metalcore with elements of death metal.
+The style typically includes metalcore breakdowns, simplified death metal guitar riffs, blast beats and vocals that alternate between low growling vocals and high-pitched screams or "pig squeals".
+Lyrics tend to be violent, angry and personal.
+As a distinct genre, deathcore emerged in the United States in the early 2000s and became popular in the later 2000s.

 Some of the genre's earliest examples include Antagony, Despised Icon, and the Red Chord.
-Deathcore's expansion in the mid-2000s saw bands like All Shall Perish, Through the Eyes of the Dead, Bring Me the Horizon, Suicide Silence, Carnifex, Job for a Cowboy, Chelsea Grin and Whitechapel taking off.
-In the 2010s, deathcore bands began experimenting with an eclectic selection of other genres.
+In the mid-2000s, several deathcore bands gained widespread popularity, some of them through promotion on MySpace, including All Shall Perish, Suicide Silence, Through the Eyes of the Dead, Bring Me the Horizon, Job for a Cowboy, Carnifex, Whitechapel and Chelsea Grin.
+In the 2010s, deathcore bands began experimenting with a range of other genres.

-The genre has received criticism from longtime fans of heavy metal music, usually for its frequent use of breakdowns which are often associated with hardcore.
+Deathcore has been criticized by traditional extreme metal fans, usually for its association with metalcore, frequent use of hardcore-style breakdowns, and what they see as its simplistic riffs and commercialism.
 Some musicians classified as deathcore have rejected the label.